fluxcd/website/content/en/legacy/flux/tutorials/get-started-kustomize.md

   - patch.yaml
 ```

+Remember to update the content of `patch.yaml` with the new namespace as in
+`--memcached-hostname memcached.namespace`, using your own namespace here
+instead of the `flux` namespace, if you have enabled memcached as above.

 ## Install Flux with Kustomize

 In the next step, deploy Flux to the cluster (you'll need kubectl **1.14** or newer):